rev-group2/RecipeExplorerFE/README.md

 <img alt="search results" src="https://raw.githubusercontent.com/rev-group2/RecipeExplorerFE/refs/heads/main/README_images/search-results.png" height="450px" width="700px">

 <a name="recipe-details"></a>
-**Recipe Details**: Users are presented with the full recipe details, along with any recipe reviews, the option to leave a review if user is signed in, and the option to edit the recipe if the user is the recipe's creator.
+**Recipe Details**: Users are presented with the full recipe details, along with any recipe reviews, the option to leave a review and rating if user is signed in, and the option to edit the recipe if the user is the recipe's creator.

 - Guest view: